Looking To Element Quality In ANSYS® Meshing(Illustrated Expression)

-You can see the various features of your mesh structure from mesh metrics in ANSYS.
-One of this features is the ‘Jacobian Ratio’ You can see the average Jacobian ratio situation of a mesh structure and in this article we will explain:
+You can see the various features of your mesh structure from mesh metrics in ANSYS®.
+One of these features is the ‘Jacobian Ratio’ You can see the average Jacobian ratio situation of a mesh structure and in this article, we will explain:

-After selecting the ‘Jacobian Ratio’ for mesh metric, you can see the minimum, maximum, average and standard deviation value of Jacobian ratios in mesh structure elements.
-Also you can see the dispersion of Jacobian ratios of mesh elements according to number of them as a chart for different element types in ANSYS.
+After selecting the ‘Jacobian Ratio’ for mesh metric, you can see the minimum, maximum, average, and standard deviation value of Jacobian ratios in mesh structure elements.
+Also, you can see the dispersion of Jacobian ratios of mesh elements according to the number of them as a chart for different element types in ANSYS®.

-Jacobian ratio is about the element midside nodes of mesh structures and calculated according to that parameter for different elemens types like below.
+The jacobian ratio is about the element mid-side nodes of mesh structures and calculated according to that parameter for different element types like below.

-If an element midside nodes are at the exactly middle of an edge, the Jacobian ratio for a triangle is 1.
-This is the best value for Jacobian ratio for triangles.
-As you see above, when the Jacobian ratio for triangles increase, the midside nodes of edges are coming to the center.
+If an element midside nodes are at the exact middle of an edge, the Jacobian ratio for a triangle is 1.
+This is the best value for the Jacobian ratio for triangles.
+As you see above, when the Jacobian ratio for triangles increases, the midside nodes of edges are coming to the center.

-The same logic is valid for quadrilateral elements in ANSYS Meshing.
-The perfect Jacobian ratio status is paralellepiped geometry as you see above.
+The same logic is valid for quadrilateral elements in ANSYS® Meshing.
+The perfect Jacobian ratio status is parallelepiped geometry as you see above.

 This can be the simplest way to explain the Jacobian ratio in mesh metric.
-Jacobian ratio must be close to the number of 1 for a perfect mesh structure in ANSYS.
+The jacobian ratio must be close to the number of 1 for a perfect mesh structure in ANSYS®.

 If you have comments or questions about ‘Jacobian Ratio in ANSYS® mesh metrics’, leave them below!